ydy4/AD_Attack_Automation/README.md

 # AD_Attack_Automation
-We can differently automate some network &amp; AD attacks using simple Bash Scripts This Repo contains Scripts that automate techniques that i have observed from IPPsec channel, Hacktricks, Pentestlab ...
+We can differently automate some network &amp; AD attacks using simple Bash Scripts.
+This Repo contains Scripts that automate techniques that i have observed from IPPsec channel, Hacktricks, Pentestlab ...